vacp2p/rfc/content/docs/rfcs/14/README.md

 * The `ephemeral` attribute, if present, signifies the transient nature of the message.
-For example, an ephemeral message SHOULD not be persisted by the [64/WAKU2-NETWORK](/spec/64).
+For example, an ephemeral message SHOULD not be persisted by any [10/WAKU2](/spec/10) nodes.
 If this attribute is set to `true`, the message SHOULD be interpreted as ephemeral.
 If the attribute is omitted or set to `false`,